pierre-rouleau/usrhome/readme.rst

 The intent is not to provide colourful configurations with fancy fonts and emoji but allow its use in:

-- the default macOS Terminal.app
+- the default macOS Terminal.app,
-- the default Linux terminal applications
+- the default Linux terminal applications,
 - inside Emacs various terminal shell modes,

-and work well when used with my Pragmatic Emacs Library which provides extensive key bindings for use in these Operating systems and allow the use of the numeric keypad.
+and work well when used with my `Pragmatic Emacs Library`_ which provides extensive key bindings for use in these Operating systems and allow extended use of the `numeric keypad`_.

 This early version of the files make several assumptions as to where some files and directories are located.
 As USRHOME evolves, most of these will